Hilbert subspace ergodicity: CHSSE through Quantum Many-Body Scars

-For the non-scar state $\ket{1}^{\otimes N}$ we see that the generated first and second moments of the temporal ensemble, $\hat{\rho}_T^{k = 1, 2}$, are clearly getting closer to the respective moments of the Haar ensemble.
-However, due to the separation of the scar subspace, this initial state will be constrained to exploring only the non-scar subspace.
-This becomes evident when comparing it to the Haar ensembles for the two moments.
-We see that the distances are clearly bounded by the moments of the Haar ensembles in the non-scar subspace.
-When comparing the generated temporal ensembles to the subspace Haar ensembles we see that they become arbitrarily small, and effectively reproduce the behaviour observed for a CHSE model, as shown in Fig. \ref{fig:bw_k1}.
-The observed results for the time evolution of $\Delta^{(1)}$ and $\Delta^{(2)}$ can be directly related to the commutant algebra of the constructed model, which is described in more detail in the Appendix, Sec. \ref{sec:commutant_algebras}.
-We also compute the discretised ensemble entropy starting in the scar as well as a non-scar state, displayed in Fig. \ref{fig:ss_ensemble_entropy}.
-We can clearly see that the DEE is independent of temporal sample size for the initial scar state.
-However, starting in a non-scar state the DEE is converging to $\sim -0.1$ for increasing $T$.
+where $D = \text{dim} (\mathcal{H}), \; D_\alpha = \text{dim}(\mathcal{K}_\alpha)$.
+For this particular model, the $k =1$ bound is $\frac{1}{D(D-1)}$, and for $k =2 $ it is $\frac{4}{(D+1)D(D-1)}$.
+Since $D = 2^N$, both of these bounds are exponentially small in system size $N$ (further details are in Appendix \ref{app: bounds_derivation}).
+When comparing the generated temporal ensembles to the subspace Haar ensembles directly, via $D_{\text{HS}}(\hat{\rho}_{T}^{(k)}, \hat{\rho}_{\text{NS-Haar}}^{(k)})$, we see that they become arbitrarily small, and effectively reproduce the behavior observed for a CHSE model, as shown in Fig. \ref{fig:bw_k1}.
+The observed results for the time evolution of $\Delta^{(1)}$ and $\Delta^{(2)}$ can be directly related to the commutant algebra of the constructed model, which is described in more detail in Appendix \ref{sec:commutant_algebras}.
+We also compute the DEE starting in the scar as well as a nonscar state, displayed in Fig. \ref{fig:ss_ensemble_entropy}.
+The DEE is independent of temporal sample size for the initial scar state.
+However, starting in a nonscar state the DEE is converging to $\sim -0.1$ for increasing $T$.

-Note that, the presence of CHSSE in the non-scar subspace also directly implies that the constructed states are forming $t$-designs within that subspace \cite{Nak-21, Pil-23a}.
+The presence of CHSSE in the nonscar subspace also directly implies that the constructed states are forming $t$-designs within that subspace \cite{Nak-21, Pil-23a}.
 However, as demonstrated by the numerical results, the convergence rates to form $t$-designs are rather slow.

-Here we have considered the simple example of a single scar, but the obtained results can be relatively easily generalised to different numbers of scars.
-The only difference would be that the non-scar subspace would become smaller as the size of the scarred subspace is increased.
-We provide further numerical evidence for these examples in the Appendix, Sec. \ref{app:more_scars}.
+Here we have considered the example of a single scar, but the results can be easily generalized to different numbers of scars.
+We provide numerical evidence for these examples in Appendix \ref{app:more_scars}.